bbatsov/blog/_posts/2011-05-08-jvm-langs-scala.markdown

      mostly because the code is full of type annotations (languages like Scala and Haskell, however, have found the cure for this ailment - [type inference](http://www.codecommit.com/blog/scala/what-is-hindley-milner-and-why-is-it-cool))
-   * No support for duck typing causes you to often link classes in hierarchies that you'd rather avoid if you had the chance to.
-Type classes in Haskell and implicit conversions in Scala, however, tend to alleviate this problem.
+   * No support (in most statically typed languages) for duck typing causes you to often link classes in hierarchies that you'd rather avoid if you had the chance to.
+I should point out that languages supporting structural types are not suffering from these problems.
+Scala happens to support them from version 2.6.0.

 # A whirlwind tour of Scala